RedHatInsights/insights-results-smart-proxy/README.md

 ### API related metrics

-There are a set of metrics provieded by `insights-operator-utils` library, all of them related with the API usage.
+There are a set of metrics provided by `insights-operator-utils` library, all of them related with the API usage.
 These are the API metrics exposed:

 1. `api_endpoints_requests` the total number of requests per endpoint